pku-lab-1806-llm/lab-1806-torch-backend/README.md

 # lab-1806-torch-backend

-Using PyTorch to build a simple inference backend for lab-1806-rag repo.
+A simple wrapper for `torch`, `transformers` and `sentence-transformers` as a inference backend for `lab-1806-rag` repo.

-A simple wrapper for `torch`, `transformers` and `sentence-transformers`.
+Compatible with both CUDA and Ascend.

 ## Usage